NIHR Oxford Biomedical Research Centre

 Study investigates responses to COVID-19 treatment in chronic lymphoid leukaemia patients

-27 August 2021 · Listed under COVID-19, Haematology and Stem Cells, Oxford Blood Group
+27 August 2021 · Listed under COVID-19, Gene and Cell Therapy, Oxford Blood Group

 The COVID-19 pandemic has led to understandable anxiety within the blood cancer community about how their illness may affect their ability to overcome COVID-19 infection.